scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 There are **two pieces** to authoring/editing on our website:

 1. **Create a new "branch", and create/edit your post/page there.** A branch is a copy of the website files, where you can make changes without affecting the live website or other folks' development or authoring work.
 [Instructions here](#make-a-new-branch).

 2. **Move ("merge") your work back to the main website branch, which makes your work show up on the live ScholarsLab.org site**.
 The "main website" is the website consisting of the code in the "master" branch; that is, the main website/master branch is the copy of the website files ("branch") from which we've told the live website to get its data.
 "Merging" means adding any changes/additions you've made in your new branch to another branch (in our case, back to the master branch).
 [Instructions here](#move-your-writing-to-the-main-repo).

-## Branch and write/edit!

-### Make a new branch

-0. Start by [creating a user account on GitHub.com](http://github.com/join), if you don't already have one.
+Start by [creating a user account on GitHub.com](http://github.com/join), if you don't already have one.
 Next, share your GitHub username with Amanda or the SLab Slack #slab-org channel.

 An existing ScholarsLab GitHub org member needs to visit the [members page](https://github.com/orgs/scholarslab/people), click the green "Invite member" button, and invite you as a "member" (not "owner").
 You'll receive an email invite; follow the link in that email to gain access to making changes to our website.

 Then, they also need to add you to the ScholarsLab.org repo [here](https://github.com/scholarslab/scholarslab.org/settings/collaboration) (with "write", not "admin" privileges).

+## Branch and write/edit!

+### Make a new branch
+1. Visit the SLab.org "repo" (repository) at https://github.com/scholarslab/scholarslab.org

 A repo is a collection of code, and this repo in particular is the place on GitHub.com where we store all the files that make up the SLab.org website.

-1. Visit the SLab.org "repo" (repository) at https://github.com/scholarslab/scholarslab.org

 Now we'll create a new "branch" of this repo.
 A branch is just a copy of the repo (i.e. the set of files that = our website).
 We create this copy so you can make changes to the website (draft a new blog post, edit a page, play with the site's visual design...) without affecting how the live website looks (your changes won't appear on ScholarsLab.org until you're ready!), *and* without conflicting with other folks' work on the site.

 When you visit https://github.com/scholarslab/scholarslab.org, you're seeing, by default, the default repo branch named "master"*.
 This "master" branch contains the code making up the site that's publicly visible at ScholarsLab.org. *A glimpse into the future:* When we finish our work at a new branch, we'll be moving that work back to the "master" branch so it shows up at ScholarsLab.org.

-1. In the mid-left of your browser window, click on the grey "Branch: master 🔽" button.
+2. In the mid-left of your browser window, click on the grey "Branch: master 🔽" button.
 A dropdown appears!

-2. In the empty text field (it says "Find or create a branch..." in light grey text in the text field's background), write some name for your new branch...
+3. In the empty text field (it says "Find or create a branch..." in light grey text in the text field's background), write some name for your new branch...

 ![docs-gonna-name-branch](/docs/docs-images/docs-gonna-name-branch.png)